Brandon Manumaleuna: St. Louis Rams

-Manumaleuna was selected in the fourth round (129th overall) of the 2001 NFL Draft by the St. Louis Rams.
+Manumaleuna was selected in the fourth round (129th overall) of the 2001 NFL draft by the St. Louis Rams.
 He signed with the team on June 21, 2001.
 He agreed to a three-year $1.15 million contract including a $255,000 signing bonus.
 In 2001, Manumaleuna only had one reception on the season.
 He made his first career reception, a one-yard touchdown, against the Tampa Bay Buccaneers.
 In 2002, Manumaleuna recorded eight receptions on the season for 106 yards and one touchdown.
 Manumaleuna recorded two receptions against the San Francisco 49ers, San Diego Chargers, and Kansas City Chiefs.
 He had a season-high 38 receiving yards against the Chargers.
 He recorded his lone touchdown reception in the season-finale against the 49ers.

 In 2003, Manumaleuna had a career year, with highs in receptions (29) yards (238) and touchdowns (two).
 Manumaleuna recorded a season-long reception of 39 yards against the Atlanta Falcons.
 He finished that game with a career-high 56 yards receiving.
 Manumaleuna recorded a season-high four receptions against the Green Bay Packers.
 He scored his first touchdown of the season on a four-yard pass at the Chicago Bears.
 Manumaleuna recorded his second touchdown of the season on an eight-yard pass at the Detroit Lions.

 On March 12, 2004, Manumaleuna signed a five-year, $8.3 million offer sheet with the Carolina Panthers which the Rams matched four days later.
 In 2004, Manumaleuna recorded 15 receptions for 174 yards and one touchdown.
 Manumaleuna recorded a season-high three receptions for 33 yards and an eight-yard touchdown catch at the Seattle Seahawks.
 He also recorded three receptions for a season high 53 yards against the New England Patriots.
 Manumaleuna recorded career long 48-yard reception against the Patriots as well.

 In 2005, Manumaleuna recorded 13 receptions for 129 yards and one touchdown.
 Manumaleuna recorded a six-yard touchdown catch in the season opener at the San Francisco 49ers.
 He was inactive for weeks four and five because of a knee injury.
 Manumaleuna recorded season highs with three receptions for 51 yards in Seattle, which included a season-long, 33-yard reception.
-He recorded a 29-yard receptions in the season finale against the Dallas Cowboys.